 v Investments made in Mexico by foreign investors

 Wealth tax structures for foreigners would vary depending on the type of investment and also how the individuals have accommodated their structure abroad.
 Normally, it is common to have investments that derive interest, dividends, capital gains and real estate, of which tax effects are discussed in Section IV.iii.

-Nevertheless, several foreign structures put into place in Mexico, with respect to private capital (normally related to investments in real estate), the use of transparent figures that are considered for Mexican tax purposes as flow-through entities.
-It is customary to encounter the usage of partnership agreements (generally from provinces in Canada).
+Nevertheless, several foreign structures have been put into place in Mexico with respect to private capital (normally related to investments in real estate).

 This transparency treatment is recognised owing to civil law recognition of the non-legal separate personality of the partnership from its members, irrespective of the tax treatment in the country of origin or creation of the partnership.
 Unfortunately, this eliminates structuring using entities that have a separate legal personality.